 Mrs. C: Thanksgiving is a special time in the United States – a non-denominational holiday of gathering and feasting, without the need for gifts.
 Today is that day.
 Giving thanks for life’s blessings, that’s what it’s all about.
 It would be nice to have that kind of holiday in the UK.
 For now we simply say “Happy Thanksgiving” to all of you celebrating the occasion today.
 And for us all, maybe we can share some Thanksgiving joy by showing those loved ones around us just how much we appreciate them.

 Four weeks tomorrow it’s Christmas, everyone.
 Is the excitement building in your house?
 It certainly is here.
 It’s about a week since we suggested you start writing your Christmas cards, if you’ve gone by our How to Christmas calendar.
 Today’s the day to complete the job – remembering always to pen unique and sincere messages of love and goodwill.

 Ed Elf: I might need to dig out the Thesauraus, Mrs. C. I’m finding there are only so many alternatives in my small head for “Merry Christmas!”

 Mrs. C: No. You can keep that bit the same – just the “best wishes”, “hope you are well”, “lots of love” bits you can change and embellish.
 (Ed looks clueless).
 I give up.
 Anyway, we will be making a note today of the late-night Christmas opening and closing times for local supermarkets, high street shops and shopping malls.
-It’s worth reiterating: it is now exactly FOUR WEEKS to Christmas.
+We’re down to just four weeks and counting!